The post-5pm (and Junior) code is...

 The Presentation

 Again, this year we’re back at the Royal Cornwall Showground, in their Pavilion Centre.
-The bar opens at 11.30am for anyone arriving early and we have 70 pasties arriving for the first 70 entrants back!
-These are free for entrants only.
+The bar opens at 11.30am and there will be food and soft drinks available to purchase.

 Keep an eye out for the raffle table too which will be bulging with goodies to give away.
-Keep an eye out for Ben’s mum who will likely be whizzing around with a ticket book.
+Also keep an eye out for Ben F’s mum who will likely be whizzing around with a ticket book.

 All being well, prizes will be awarded by about 2.30pm.